 Contact HSNT and other organizations focused on helping owners keep the fur families together, for resources that may be available to help you keep your pet.

 Try to rehome your pet with a friend or family member who you know and trust.

 Collect info/photo for a pet profile for your pet

 Take a current photo fido/fluffy looking at the camera and a full-body shot

 Provide information about your pets likes and dislikes and what would be the perfect home for him/her.

 Utilize social media to post your pet profile to ensure your pet is going to a good match and loving home

-Utilize free or low-cost adoptions pages to post your pet profile to interested adopters such as
+Utilize free or low-cost adoptions pages to post your pet profile to interested adopters such as: *listing fees may apply*

 Contact foster-based rescues and breed-specific rescues about rehoming your pet from someone else's home to avoid the stress of shelter life.